 - C. Communications Cable Testing: A minimum of two fibers, selected at random, from each tube in the fiber optic cable shall be tested, both on-the-reel prior to installation and after installation using a high-resolution optical time domain reflectometer (OTDR).
 All single mode measurements shall be conducted at the 1310 ± 30 nm wavelength.
 All mulit-mode measurements shall be conducted at 850 ±30 nm wavelength.
-The Contractor shall record the identification, location, length, and attenuation measurements of each tested fiber and shall furnish all test reports to the Engineer.
+Record the identification, location, length, and attenuation measurements of each tested fiber and shall furnish all test reports to the Engineer.
 All cable readings/measurements shall be compared to the maximum allowable deviations in the cable specification and the levels of acceptance recommended by the manufacturer in their printed documentation.
 Any cable having measurements outside the allowable range shall be replaced and shall not be acceptable for installation on this project. - 1.
-On-Reel Testing: Prior to the installation, the Contractor shall perform on-site, on-reel testing.
+On-Reel Testing: Prior to the installation, perform on-site, on-reel testing.
 This testing shall be for both attenuation and continuity.
 The tests shall be conducted at 850 nm for multi-mode fibers and at 1310 nm single mode fibers.
 The testing shall be performed using an OTDR by means of a pigtail splice.
 All test results shall be within ± 3% of factory-supplied attenuation measurements.
 Testing shall be done in one direction only.
 Hard copy or electronic copies (with applicable software) of the OTDR traces for the testing shall be furnished to the Engineer prior to installation of the cables.
-Except for the access to and the test preparation of any one end of the newly furnished cable to be tested, the Contractor shall preserve the cable in its originally-shipped condition.
+Except for the access to and the test preparation of any one end of the newly furnished cable to be tested, preserve the cable in its originally-shipped condition.
 If any fiber of the cable fails the on-reel attenuation test, the cable shall be rejected and shall not be used on this project.
-The rejected cable shall be replaced at the Contractor's expense. - 2.
-Cable Segment Testing: As each cable segment is terminated, the Contractor shall perform an end-to-end attenuation (power loss) test of each terminated fiber of each FO cable.
+The rejected cable shall be replaced at the Contractor's expense.

+2. Cable Segment Testing: As each cable segment is terminated, perform an end-to-end attenuation (power loss) test of each terminated fiber of each FO cable.
 This testing shall be performed using hand-held optical test sets and shall be tabulated and be included in the documentation package to be provided to the Engineer at the conclusion of the project.
 Overall loss for each link shall not exceed the cumulative specified maximum losses of the components.
 For example, at 850 nm, a one mile link with two splices and a connector on each end shall not exceed 7.0 dB:

 1.0 mile x 5.6 dB/mile: 5.6 dB

 0.2 dB per splice x 2: 0.4 dB

 0.5 dB per connector x 2: 1.0 dB

 Maximum allowable loss: 7.0 dB

 The cable segment shall be rejected for use on this project if any terminated fiber of the cable segment fails the attenuation test.
-Rejected cables shall be repaired or replaced by the Contractor at the Contractor's expense.
-The Contractor shall retest all fibers of any repaired or replaced cable segment.
-The Contractor shall submit complete documentation of the cable segment attenuation tests.
-Such documentation shall be submitted in either hardcopy (written) form or in Engineer-approved electronic format on diskette.
+Rejected cables shall be repaired or replaced at the Contractor's expense.
+Retest all fibers of any repaired or replaced cable segment.
+After the complete fiber optic system is installed and terminated, an OTDR reading shall be performed on all fibers to insure that each section is in compliance with the issued specification.
+All fibers shall be tested.